 Incentives given to STARTUPS in India

-The slogans like “MAKE in INDIA” and “the Startup Campaign” was promoted by the Prime Minister of India to boost entrepreneurship, the bright future of India.
-There is no doubt about the fact that the Indian Government is the world leader when it comes to facilitating the budding entrepreneurs.
+The slogans like “MAKE in INDIA” and “the Startup Campaign” were promoted by the Prime Minister of India to boost entrepreneurship, the bright future of India.
+There is no doubt about the fact that the Indian Government is the world leader when it comes to facilitating budding entrepreneurs.
 And the result of the same is visible looking at the successful entrepreneurs India has given in the last few decades.
-After the speech of respected Finance Minister, Nirmala Sitharaman, the intention of Government got more visibility that they want to create a good platform for the startups and inturn the boost the Indian economy.
+After the speech of respected Finance Minister, Nirmala Sitharaman, the intention of the Government got more visibility that they want to create a good platform for the startups and inturn the boost the Indian economy.

 What do you understand by angel tax?